-A. He enters the batter's area with an illegal, non-approved or altered bat.

-EFFECT Sec.
-3 A The batter is out.
-The batter and the Manager or coach are both ejected from the game.

-- B. He illegally hits the ball, when his foot is in contact with the home plate / strike mat.
-He places both of his feet on the ground completely outside the approved batter's area (refer to Rule 3 Sec.
+- A. They enter the batter's area with an illegal, non-approved or altered bat. - EFFECT Sec.
+3 A The batter is out and is ejected from the game. - B. They illegally hit the ball, when their foot is in contact with the home plate / strike mat.
+They place both of their feet on the ground completely outside the approved batter's area (refer to Rule 3 Sec.
 11).
-He makes contact with the ball with one foot on the ground, completely within the 22 inch area in front of the leading edge of the home plate / strike mat or completely within the 22 inch area at the back edge of the home plate / strike mat. - C. He deliberately bunts or swings the bat downward and chops the ball down to the ground. - D. He hits a foul ball or foul tip after two strikes. - E. He steps across the home plate / strike mat with the pitcher in the pitching position. - F. He intentionally interferes with the catcher attempting a play. - G. Any member of his team (excluding baserunners) interferes with a fielder attempting to make a play on a foul fly ball. - H. He hits a fair fly ball or line drive that a fielder or infielder intentionally drops, with a runner on first, first and second, first, second and third, or first and third, with less than two outs.

-NOTE: A trapped ball that hits the ground is never ruled intentionally dropped.

-- I. He takes longer than 20 seconds to enter the batter's area when it becomes his turn to bat, or 10 seconds to re-enter the batter's area after a called ball, strike or foul ball. - J. A preceding baserunner, who is not yet out, intentionally interferes with a fielder who is attempting to catch a thrown ball or to throw a ball in an attempt to complete a play.
-The runner shall also be called out. - K. He hits a fair ball with his bat a second time in fair territory. - NOTE: If the batter drops the bat and the ball rolls to the bat, in fair territory, the batter is not out and the ball is live and in play.
-However, if the bat rolls towards the ball and subsequently hits it in fair territory, the batter is out, the ball is dead. - L. There is spectator interference with any batted ball, that clearly prevents a fielder from catching a fly ball within the defined playing area. - M. He hits an over the fence home run that is in excess of the number allowed in that category of play. - N. He has three strikes.
+They make contact with the ball with one foot on the ground, completely within the 22 inch area in front of the leading edge of the home plate / strike mat or completely within the 22 inch area at the back edge of the home plate / strike mat. - C. They deliberately bunt or swing the bat downward and chop the ball down to the ground. - D. They hit a foul ball or foul tip after two strikes. - E. They step across the home plate / strike mat with the pitcher in the pitching position. - F. They intentionally interfere with the catcher attempting a play. - G. Any member of their team (excluding baserunners) interferes with a fielder attempting to make a play on a foul fly ball. - H. They hit a fair fly ball or line drive that a fielder or infielder intentionally drops, with a runner on first, first and second, first, second and third, or first and third, with less than two outs. - NOTE: A trapped ball that hits the ground is never ruled intentionally dropped. - They take longer than 20 seconds to enter the batter's area when it becomes their turn to bat, or 10 seconds to re-enter the batter's area after a called ball, strike or foul ball. - J. A preceding baserunner, who is not yet out, intentionally interferes with a fielder who is attempting to catch a thrown ball or to throw a ball in an attempt to complete a play.
+The runner shall also be called out. - K. They hit a fair ball with their bat a second time in fair territory. - NOTE: If the batter drops the bat and the ball rolls to the bat, in fair territory, the batter is not out and the ball is live and in play.
+However, if the bat rolls towards the ball and subsequently hits it in fair territory, the batter is out, the ball is dead. - L. There is spectator interference with any batted ball, that clearly prevents a fielder from catching a fly ball within the defined playing area. - M. They hit an over the fence home run that is in excess of the number allowed in that category of play. - N. They have three strikes.